Federal law and guidance on this subject should be reviewed together with this section.

 Authors: Stuart R. Buttrick, Susan W. Kline and Ryann Ricchio, Faegre Drinker Biddle & Reath LLP

 - Employers and job seekers may take advantage of hiring and recruitment resources provided by Iowa Workforce Development.
 See Methods and Sources.

-- Iowa antidiscrimination laws prohibit more types of discrimination than federal law, including discrimination based on sexual orientation.
+- Iowa antidiscrimination laws provide broader protections than federal law.
 See Iowa Antidiscrimination Laws.

 - Although advertising and social media may be extremely helpful during the recruitment process, employers should take care not to demonstrate preference for, or take into account, protected characteristics when making hiring decisions through social media.
 See Advertising and Social Media.

 - Iowa private employers may grant a hiring preference to veterans if they choose to do so.
 See Veterans Preference.